Stop Early Release in Your Golf Swing in 3 Steps (Proven Tips & Drills That Work)

 This helps to start moving weight to the lead foot and making it easier to generate power through the golf ball.
 The overactive upper body sometimes causes the clubface to open even more and players release early and end up with a weak impact position.

 One of the best drills to work on to tame the upper body is something golfers refer to as the Bump and Pump Drill.
-You’ll swing back to the top, bump your lead hip, and let the club drop down.

 This isn’t done with a ball; it is just a practice motion you can work on both on and off the range.
-Gaining some awareness of what the golf club and your body do in transition can help you eliminate the early release.

-3. Don’t Hinge the Wrists too Much
+3. Don’t Hinge the Wrists Too Much

 Golfers who hinge their wrists as the first move in their golf swing tend to struggle with this early release.